Sharp threshold for percolation on expanders: Introduction

 If $p < 1/(d-1)$, then for any $c > 0$,

 \end{theo}

-It is tempting to conjecture that the regularity and high-girth assumptions in Theorem \ref{theo:ABS} can be removed at the price of losing the precise location of the threshold, thus showing that \emph{a giant component emerges in an interval of length $o(1)$ in any expander}.
+It is tempting to conjecture that the regularity and high-girth assumptions in Theorem \ref{theo:ABS} can be removed at the price of losing the precise location of the threshold, thus showing that \textit{a giant component emerges in an interval of length $o(1)$ in any expander}. \begin{conj} Let $G_n$ be a $(b,d)$-expander.
+There exist $0<q_1<q_2<1$, depending on $b$ and $d$ and $p^*_n\in[q_1,q_2]$, such that, for every $\eps>0$, if $p_n \geq p^*_n+\eps$, then there exists a $c > 0$ such that, with high probability,